prattpi/Enviro-Pi/README.md

 ## Additional Notes

+Each Arduino sensor generates about 28.8 KB of data on in the Pi's disk per day.
+At that rate, a small-ish SD Card capacity such as 16GB is plenty, even with multiple sensors.

 ### Optionally may add external antenna and/or screen
 ### Instructions how to get the BLE device's hw addresses and handles
 ### How to configure different Arduino types in the ini file